Joseph A. Simon, MICHIGAN CRIMINAL defense attorney

 Ethically, lawyers cannot and should not make claims about themselves such as being “the best.”
 Instead, lawyers should stand on their experience, ratings, reputation, and results.
 The best practices for DUI/OWI defense include: intimate knowledge of the local courts and participants; a thorough confidential client interview; obtaining all case discovery including in-car and body-cam police video, audio dispatch recordings, verifying breath and blood testing protocols and reliability; verifying the lawfulness of police conduct from traffic stop through breath and blood test administration; and the ability to present a case in court in pretrial motion hearings and trial.

-In over 35 years of criminal defense practice, Joseph A. Simon has successfully helped thousands of people charged with DUI/OWI offenses, aggressively and successfully challenging illegal traffic stops, unlawful arrests, breath or blood testing procedures, and obtaining victories at trial.
+In over 38 years of criminal defense practice, Joseph A. Simon has successfully helped thousands of people charged with DUI/OWI offenses, aggressively and successfully challenging illegal traffic stops, unlawful arrests, breath or blood testing procedures, and obtaining victories at trial.

-Contact our firm at 734-887-6200to see why so many people in Washtenaw, Wayne, Lenawee, Jackson, and Livingston Counties charged with DUI/OWI drunk driving charges have chosen Joseph A. Simon to be their defense attorney and protect their freedom and reputation.
+Contact our firm at 734-887-6200 to see why so many people in Washtenaw, Wayne, Lenawee, Jackson, and Livingston Counties charged with DUI/OWI drunk driving charges have chosen Joseph A. Simon to be their defense attorney and protect their freedom and reputation.

 Read More